Jürgen Schmieder: Professional career

 In 1984 he received an engineering doctorate for work on "Vacuum Drying of Plastic Granules in a Rotating-drum Dryer in the presence of Inert Gas".
 He then became a senior employee with the Karl-Marx-Stadt district council for whom he worked till 1987.
 After that, till 1990, he was employed as a deputy team leader and patent engineer at the Karl-Marx-Stadt Research Centre.
 In parallel, in 1989 he started a correspondence course to become a patent attorney.

-From 1995 he worked for some time as managing partner of a Start-up and Management consultancy.
-At the same time Dr. Schmeider has since March 2001 headed up the regional People's Solidarity (Volkssolidarität) organisation in Saxony.
+From 1995 he worked for some time as managing partner of a start-up and management consultancy.
+At the same time Schmeider has since March 2001 headed up the regional People's Solidarity (Volkssolidarität) organisation in Saxony.